Sam-Fuller/jsm/README.md

 javascript to json - convert a javascript object to a json object
 json to javascript - convert a json object to a javascript object

+javascript to csv - convert a nested javascript list into a csv csv to javascript - convert a csv into a list of javascript objects

 ## Github
 [github.com/Sam-Fuller/jsm](https://github.com/Sam-Fuller/jsm)